lenra-io/docs/src/markdown/guides/create-from-scratch.md

 ```

 We'll now adapt our counter view to use the response of the query and the given `text` property.
-We also will call an `increment` listener with the counter id in the the `id` property when the button is pressed:
+We also will call an `increment` listener with the counter id in the `id` property when the button is pressed:

 {:data-file="src/views/counter.js"}
 ```javascript